When was Queen Elizabeth II's birthday?

 Bags of class, 1997

-The Queen has been celebrating her official birthday since she unexpectedly ascended the throne in 1952.
+The Queen celebrated her official birthday from the day she unexpectedly ascended the throne in 1952 to her passing in 2022.
 Originally, it was marked on the second Thursday of June, following in the footsteps of her father, King George VI.
 The date was changed to the second Saturday in June in 1959.

-During Queen Elizabeth II's reign, the monarch's official birthday festivities have only been cancelled once.
+During Queen Elizabeth II's reign, the monarch's official birthday festivities were only cancelled once.
 In 1955, a national rail strike saw the Queen declare a state of emergency and cancel the Trooping the Colour ceremony.
 In 2020, the coronavirus pandemic made a smaller celebration necessary.